 Looking ahead to 2020-2021 we are now planning the development of an external sensory garden.
 A presentation has been created using pupil and parent views and we will be sharing ideas and seeking funding for the development of this.
 The garden was schedule for completion in the Summer holidays 2020, however, due to COVID19 we have had to delay this until the Spring 2021.

-We are very fortunate at St. Michael’s to have staff who run Learning Through Music programmes and Art therapy for selected children.
-These programmes involve small groups of children in fun, interactive weekly sessions, which are designed to develop learning skills such as listening, turn-taking and self-esteem, as well as enhancing their musical ability.
+We are very fortunate at St. Michael’s to have staff who run Learning Through Music and Art programmes for selected children.
+These programmes involve small groups of children in fun, interactive weekly sessions, which are designed to develop learning skills such as listening, turn-taking and self-esteem, as well as enhancing their musical and creative art ability.
 Children really enjoy these sessions and it is wonderful to see the positive outcomes as their confidence develops.